hewner/CSSEGuide/README.md

 ## Second Majors

 So a second or 3rd major can be a lot easier or harder depending on overlap.
-My favorite double major CS/SE, only requires 4 additional courses because the two degree programs have a lot in common - that's less than a lot of minors.
+My favorite double major CS/SE, only requires 4 (maybe 5?) additional courses because the two degree programs have a lot in common - that's less than a lot of minors.
 On the other hand, a 2nd major like Biology is going to take a lot more work - but is still very doable.

 The rules for double majoring can be a little complicated, but the basics are usually easy.
 Look at the department that has the major